tom-doerr/dspy_metric_learning/README.md

 <div align="center">

+> ⚠️ **Pre-Alpha Release**: This package is in very early development.
+The API is unstable and major architectural changes are expected.

 ```bash
 pip install dspy-metric-learning
 ```

 </div>

-You can also install directly from the repository:
+You can also install directly from the repository for the latest development version:

 <div align="center">